 - a.
-The Company's external auditors for 2022 and 2021 was RT & Co. with Ms. Belinda Fernando as the partner-in-charge. - b.
+The Company's external auditors for 2023 and 2022 was RT & Co. with Ms. Belinda Fernando as the partner-in-charge. - b.
 Representatives of RT & Co. are expected to be present at the Annual Meeting to respond to appropriate questions and will be given the opportunity to make a statement if they so desire. - c.
-There was no event in 2022 and 2021where RT & Co. had any disagreement with regard to any matter relating to accounting principles or practices, financial statement disclosure or auditing scope or procedure. - d.
+There was no event in 2023 and 2022 where RT & Co. had any disagreement with regard to any matter relating to accounting principles or practices, financial statement disclosure or auditing scope or procedure. - d.
 In compliance with SRC Rule 68 3 (b) (iv), the assignment of RT & Co.'s engagement partner for the Company shall not exceed five (5) consecutive years. - e.
-The aggregate fees paid by the Company for professional services rendered by the external auditor for the audit of financial statements for the years ended December 31, 2022 and 2021 are as follows:
+The aggregate fees paid by the Company for professional services rendered by the external auditor for the audit of financial statements for the years ended December 31, 2023 and 2022 are as follows: - 2023 ₱250,000

-- f.
+2022 220,000 - f.
 There were no other assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of the registrant's financial statements. - g.
 The Audit Committee, composed of Mr. Rafael M. Alunan III (Chairman), Mr. Jerry C. Tiu and Mr. Jackson T. Ongsip, recommends to the Board of Directors the appointment of the external auditors.
 The Board of Directors and the stockholders approve the Audit Committee's recommendation.
 The Executive Committee approves the audit fees as recommended by the Management. - h.
 The Audit Committee recommended the appointment of Reyes Tacandong & Co. as the Company's external auditor of fiscal year 2023 and the Board approved and endorses the appointment for stockholders' approval.